CyberArk-Eng/RAps/ExternalHelp/Get-RAUser.md

 ---
-external help file: AleroPS-help.xml
+external help file: RAps-help.xml
-Module Name: AleroPS
+Module Name: RAps
 online version:
 schema: 2.0.0
 ---

-# Get-RAUsers
+# Get-RAUser

 ## SYNOPSIS
 This function returns user information, either based on a string search or on a unique user ID.